Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Health insurance (or BHYT) is a form of compulsory insurance applied to subjects according to the provisions of the Law on Health Insurance for health care, not for profit purposes, organized and implemented by the State.

-- Unemployment insurance (or BHTN) is a regime to compensate part of the income of workers when they lose their jobs, support workers in learning a trade, maintaining jobs, and finding jobs based on contributions to the Unemployment Insurance Fund.
+- Unemployment insurance (or BHTN) is a policy to partially compensate employees' income when they lose their jobs, support employees in learning a trade, maintaining jobs, and finding jobs based on contributions to the Unemployment Insurance Fund.

 Source